 Or is there?

-How do you turn three perfectly normal women into wonton hussies?
+How do you turn three perfectly normal women into wanton hussies?
 Well, if you’re the Devil incarnate, or something of that ilk, it’s not too difficult.
 The role of Daryl Van Horne fits Jack Nicholson to a tee.
 Can you think of anyone better to play this part?
 I sure can’t.
 They were made for each other!
 If your idea of Jack Nicholson is that he’s a charismatic slimeball, this film will reinforce that notion.
 Oh yeah, very much so.
-But at the same time, being able to play that kind of character, isn’t that part of his appeal?
+But at the same time, isn’t being able to play that kind of character part of his appeal?

 I do enjoy this film.
 It’s fairly harmless, but mad fun at the same time.
 Not in a hilarious, guffawing way, but in a smiling and enjoying it sort of way.
 The drastic personality changes of Cher, Sarandon and Pfeiffer is amusing.
 Sarandon’s character is so uptight and Pfeiffer’s is so meek that their transformations are striking, to say the least.
 As is their revenge.